Circumcision in adult males

 The anesthesia wears off after approx. 1 hour.
 The patient may experience some after-pain for 30 to 60 minutes, which is treatable with 1000mg Paracetamol and 600mg Ibuprofen.
 After-pain that follows is usually mild, and treatable with Paracetamol.
 The sutures will dissolve after 2-3 weeks, and do not need to be removed.
 See ?Aftercare adult male? for more information.

 - Phimosis: a narrowed foreskin, so much that it is unable to be pulled back.
 This could cause trouble with sexual contact, and makes thorough cleaning difficult, increasing risk of infection.
 Phimosis can also occur in older men;

 - Ejaculatio praecox: premature ejaculation.
-This is frequently ?treated? after circumcision as a positive side-effect;
+After circumcision it often takes longer to ejaculate and this is seen as a positive side-effect;

 - Hygienic or preventive reasons: i.e. lower risk of sexually transmitted infections (HIV), prevention of a narrowed foreskin and/or infections;

 The circumcision cannot be performed in the following cases: